Skip to main content

 • properly documenting the tax-exempt sales they make;

-• sending a payment for the tax owed along with a properly completed Form ST-14, Chicago Soft Drink Tax Return, by the due date, to the Illinois Department of Revenue; and
+• sending a payment for the tax owed along with a properly completed Form ST-14, Chicago Soft Drink Tax Return, by the due date, to IDOR; and

 • keeping complete and accurate books and records for all soft drink sales.